 Douglas, Wyoming is that dynamic kind of place.
-“Douglas is friendly, family oriented and educationally minded,” says Sue McBride, Director of the local Eastern Wyoming College Campus.
+“Douglas is friendly, family oriented and educationally minded,” says Sue McBride, owner of the Whistle Stop bookstore in the downtown area.
 “It’s the kind of community that helps a friend in need, ensures local students have what they need and comes together to celebrate important milestones.”
 It’s the sense of community one comes to expect when living on MOUNTAIN TIME.

 Douglas was platted in 1886 when the Wyoming Central Railway established a railway station that today houses the local visitors center and chamber of commerce.
 Historic houses from the heyday of railroads and big cattlemen can be seen across the community.
-The tale of early day business is told in the brick facade of downtown merchants.
+The tale of early day business is told in the brick façade of downtown merchants.

-Over the last 20 years Douglas, Wyoming has greatly matured as a community.
-The historic downtown area is more robust than ever before.
-A historic movie theater, bowling alley and brew pub are just a few of the more entertaining features in the downtown area.
+Over the last 20 years Douglas, Wyoming, has matured as a community.
+The downtown area is more robust than ever before.
+A historic movie theater, a bowling alley and a brewery are just a few of the more entertaining features in the downtown area.
 Gatherings in Jackalope Square, a downtown plaza, speak to the sense of community as citizens gather to enjoy late summer farmer’s markets or sing the songs of the season during the holidays.

 ithin just a short drive of the Douglas community, one can truly enjoy life on MOUNTAIN TIME.
-Picturesque Esterbrook, Wyoming, located at the base of Laramie Peak just a short drive south of Douglas, offers breathtaking views, the wide open vistas where buffalo once roamed.
+Esterbrook, Wyoming, located at the base of Laramie Peak just a short drive south of Douglas, offers breathtaking views, the wide-open vistas where buffalo once roamed.
 The community serves as a gateway to thousands of acres of public land available for camping, outdoor recreation and the public’s enjoyment.

 The area’s rich history is detailed in several historic attractions and locations, most notably the Wyoming Pioneer Museum.
 Here you’ll find the tales of early day outlaws, larger than life cowboy characters and charismatic local citizens who pioneered the idea of life on MOUNTAIN TIME!